Biography

 Education

 M.A.
-History, Colorado State University
+Public History, Colorado State University

 B.A.
 Political Theory and Constitutional Democracy, Michigan State University